danielxx2005/MyTranslator/README.md

-# MyWeather
+# My Translator
-It is a weather app which leverages google weather service to do weather forecast for all cities in the world
+It is a translator app which can help you translate.